BarakShachar/Chat-Room-Reliable-udp/Readme.md

-# Python Reliable udp
+# Python Chat Room with Reliable udp
 In this project we created a chat with the option to download a file.
-The chat was implemented in TCP,File downloading however was implemented in UDP.
+The chat was implemented in TCP, File downloading however was implemented in UDP.
 But we had to make it reliable, we wouldn't want to miss part of the file.

 --------------